-The purpose of a deputation is to enable a person, group or organisation to make a presentation to a meeting on a matter or matters covered by that meeting's terms of reference.
-Deputations should be approved by the Chairperson, or an official with delegated authority, five working days before the meeting.
+The purpose of a deputation is to enable a person, group, or organisation to make a presentation to a meeting on a matter or matters covered by that meeting's terms of reference.
+Deputations should be approved by the chairperson, or an official with delegated authority, five working days before the meeting; however this requirement may be waived by the chairperson.
 Deputations may be heard at the commencement of the meeting or at the time that the relevant agenda item is being considered.
-If technology is available, members of the public (for the purpose of a deputation approved by the Chairperson) have the right to attend meetings by means of an electronic link.